Majors & Minors

 Why is ECE a Growing Field?

-- There is a growing need for Early Childhood Education teachers with endorsements in ESL or Special Education.
+- There is a growing need for Early Childhood Education teachers with endorsements in Bilingual Education, ESL, or Special Education.

 What Does Judson Offer in ECE SPECIAL Education?

 - Judson offers two options for Early Childhood and Special Education: